 Joining the Society

-€ 50, because we need to cover the cost of extra postage.
+Application Form: If you live in the UK, you can join the Bookplate Society and receive a year's publications and join in our activities for £40 sterling, and is payable by 1st January each year.
+Members outside the UK pay £52 (or countervalue in dollars or euros), because we need to cover the cost of extra postage.
 Payment can be made by a cheque drawn on a UK or US account, or online by credit card through PayPal.
-Please download and print the application form, fill in your details and mail the completed form to us, together with your payment.
-The information in this form will be published in our Newsletter, the Members' Directory and the Directory published by the International Association of Bookplate Societies (FISAE) unless you ask us not to.
+Either complete the online application form or please download and print the paper application form, fill in your details and then mail the completed form to us, together with your payment.
+The information in this form will be published in our Newsletter, the Members' Directory and any Directory published by the International Association of Bookplate Societies (FISAE) unless you ask us not to.

 Standing order form: The officers of the Society give their time voluntarily, and we ask that all members with UK bank accounts please pay by bank standing order.
 Please download, print and use the standing order form.